justisGipson/google_cert/troubleshooting_and_debugging/week_two/README.md

 These modules let us specify which parts of the code we want to run in separate threads or as separate asynchronous events, and how we want the results of each to be combined in the end

-If your script is mostly just waiting on input or output, also known as I/O bound, it might matter if it's executed on one processor or eight.
+If your script is mostly just waiting on input or output, also known as **I/O bound**, it might matter if it's executed on one processor or eight.

 ---

+### Slowly Growing in Complexity

+Solutions for one problem, might not be great for a different problem.
+And as systems grow in complexity and grows in usage, a solution that worked well before may no longer be well suited.
+For the small projects so far, storing our data in .csv files has been fine.
+But as that data grows, parsing the .csv files becomes slower and slower.
+At that point considering moving the data into a SQL database is probably ideal.
+It's a lightweight database system that
+    allows you to query the information stored with out needing a full on database server.
+Again, as the data grows , queries become slower.
+And moving to a full on database server that runs on it's own machine.
+And even from there, to scale your information storage, using a caching service like memcached or redis, which keeps the most commonly used results in RAM to avoid querying the database unnecessarily.